-(a) Number of Shares-Subject to adjustment as provided in Section 10, a total of [•] Shares shall be authorized for grant under the Plan.
-The Shares available for the grant of Incentive Stock Options under the Plan shall not exceed [•] Shares, subject to adjustment as provided in Section 10 and subject to the provisions of Sections 422 or 424 of the Code or any successor provisions.
+(a) Number of Shares-Subject to adjustment as provided in Section 9, a total of 8,000,000 Shares shall be authorized for grant under the Plan.
+The Shares available for the grant of Incentive Stock Options under the Plan shall not exceed 5,000,000 Shares, subject to adjustment as provided in Section 9 and subject to the provisions of Sections 422 or 424 of the Code or any successor provisions.
+The Shares available for the grant of Restricted Stock, Restricted Stock Units or other full-value share-based grants under the Plan shall not exceed 2,000,000.

-If (i) any Shares subject to a Grant are forfeited, terminate, expire or a Grant is settled for cash (in whole or in part) or otherwise does not result in the issuance of all or a portion of the Shares subject to such Grant, or (ii) after December 31, 2007 any Shares subject to an award under the 2001 Plan are forfeited, terminate, expire or an award under the 2001 Plan is settled for cash (in whole or in part) or otherwise does not result in the issuance of all or a portion of the Shares subject to such award, the Shares subject to such Grant or award under the 2001 Plan shall, to the extent of such forfeiture, expiration, termination, non-issuance, cash settlement or otherwise, again be available for Grants under the Plan.

-Notwithstanding anything to the contrary contained herein, the following Shares shall not be added to the Shares authorized for grant under paragraph (a) of this Section: (i) Shares tendered by the Participant or withheld by the Company in payment of the purchase price of a Share Option, (ii) Shares tendered by the Participant or withheld by the Company to satisfy any tax withholding obligation with respect to a Grant, and (iii) Shares subject to a Stock Appreciation Right that are not issued in connection with the stock settlement of the Stock Appreciation Right on exercise thereof.
+If any Shares subject to a Grant are forfeited, terminate, expire or a Grant is settled for cash (in whole or in part) or otherwise does not result in the issuance of all or a portion of the Shares subject to such Grant, the Shares subject to such Grant or award shall, to the extent of such forfeiture, expiration, termination, non-issuance, cash settlement or otherwise, again be available for Grants under the Plan.
+Notwithstanding anything to the contrary contained herein, the following Shares shall not be added to the Shares authorized for grant under paragraph (a) of this Section: (i) Shares tendered by the Participant or withheld by the Company in payment of the purchase price of a Share Option; (ii) Shares tendered by the Participant or withheld by the Company to satisfy any tax withholding obligation with respect to a Grant; and (iii) Shares repurchased by the Company using Option proceeds.